newjersey/navigator.business.nj.gov/web/roadmaps/tasks/register-trade-name.md

 callToActionText: ""
 ---

-If a General Partnership or Proprietorship would like to use a consumer facing business name, other than a personal name, they can register a trade name with their county clerk.
+If you would like to use a consumer facing business name, other than your personal name, you can register a trade name with their county clerk.

-To complete this step, you must have:
+To complete this task, you must have:
-- Desired Business Name
+- Desired trade name

-After you complete this step, you will have:
+After you complete this task, you will have:
-- Trade Name
+- Registered trade name

 ||
 |---|